JayMellor/markdown-cv/index.md

 `2019-2021`
 **Tao Leadership Ltd** Full Stack Developer

 Responsible for maintaining a web app written in Angular which queries a Django REST Framework backend to load data from a PostgreSQL database.
 This application is deployed using a CI/CD pipeline ran by Gitlab and hosted on AWS.
-Part of a small development team who uses Agile methodology with regard to task creation and alllocation with week-long sprints to handle quickly changing requirements.
+Part of a small development team that uses Agile methodology with regard to task creation and allocation with week-long sprints to handle quickly changing requirements.

 - Rearchitected existing survey system by removing redundent Django models and Celery tasks and consolidating functionality into a smaller core.
 This allows for simpler operational maintainance of daily surveys (a key product) while increasing code readability and test coverage
 - Built communication data analysis tool with Django (in part using TDD) to query a Microsoft Graph endpoint and store its consolidated results on a client's cloud instance.
 This allows for consensual retrieval of client metadata to provide a more accurate picture of their interactions as used in culture change